-Jade is a very unique and distinct looking gemstone that has been prized since ancient times.
-Because it is a stone that is in so much demand, there are pitfalls to avoid when purchasing your own.
-Keep reading for everything you need to know about jade to help you buy and maintain your own piece.
+Jade is a very unique and distinct looking gemstone that’s been prized since ancient times.
+Because it’s a stone that’s in so much demand, there are pitfalls to avoid when purchasing your own.
+If you’re looking to add a piece of jade to your gemstone collection, we’ve got you covered.

 What is Jade?